 Collaboration is key

 Relationships are vital to Second Harvest’s work, and the organization is skilled at brining groups together to reach a common goal.
 “Ensuring that everyone gets the food they need, regardless of their background or circumstances, requires teamwork,” said Steve Durham, vice president of philanthropy at Second Harvest.
 “We rely on partners like All Lines Insurance to help us distribute food efficiently so we can reach as many people as possible.”

 “Ensuring that everyone gets the food they need, regardless of their background or circumstances, requires teamwork.” – Steve Durham, VP of Philanthropy, Second Harvest

 Fighting hunger and providing hope

 A $10,000 donation from Liberty Mutual and Safeco Insurance would help Second Harvest expand its Bite2Go program to other schools in the region, so they can help even more kids.
-Help All Lines Insurance win another $5,000 for Second Harvest by leaving a comment below and sharing their story to social media using the buttons to the left.
+Help All Lines Insurance win another $5,000 for Second Harvest by cheering them on with a vote!

 If your agency volunteers with a 501(c)3 nonprofit, learn how you can win a Make More Happen Award here.